-The other part of the Kanchenjunga range is described in detail in the Itinerary.
+The other part of the Sandkphu Trek, Kanchenjunga range is described in detail in the Itinerary.

 The Singalila Forest is a home of many wildlife species.
 Red Panda are most famous among all as it’s a state animal of Sikkim and also it’s very rare to spot red pandas because of their shy nature.
 Sure they are rare but it is worth travelling long distance for just a glance of this beautiful animal.

-The track includes several monasteries, grass lands, snow covered tracks, jungle trail surrounded by huge mountains and amazing helping people.
+The trail includes several monasteries, grass lands, snow covered tracks, jungle trail surrounded by huge mountains and amazing helping people.

 Difficulty Level of the trek

 It is said that the difficulty of any trek depends of the ability and strength of the person travelling.
-Although considering other treks this trek is considered to be moderate – difficult trek.
+Although considering other treks this trek is considered to be Moderate – Difficult trek.
 The gradient is gradual incline.
-The average kilometres of trek is about 10-11km per day which is mostly covered in the morning and afternoon as the weather changes a bit foggy after later afternoon.
+The average kilometres of trek is about 10-11 KMs per day which is mostly covered in the morning and afternoon as the weather changes a bit foggy after later afternoon.

 It is very much required to get acclimated to the weather because of which we stay a day longer before the start of the trek.

 The trek does test your stamina, your endurance, you motivation and your will power because of which we request you to do proper planning and preparation for this trek.
 We would also suggest you to please watch our videos for the minimum fitness training required for this trek.